Researchers from the University of British Columbia study the effects of two-dose HPV vaccines and find it can be just as protective as three.

 Who wouldn’t says yes to one less trip to the doctor and one less shot?

-Over the course of the study period, 830 participants were randomly divided into groups that received either two or three doses of the HPV vaccine at zero and two months, or zero, two, and six months, respectively.
-One month after the last dose, researchers checked levels of the immune system's response to the vaccine and found that the two doses provide a comparable and just as protective response as the three doses.
+Over the course of the study period, 830 participants were randomly divided into groups that received either two or three doses of the HPV vaccine at zero and six months, or zero, two, and six months, respectively.
+One month after the last dose, researchers checked levels of the immune system’s response to the vaccine and found that the two doses provide a comparable and just as protective response as the three doses.

 The study took place at three different centers between 2007 and 2008, and was approved by Health Canada and an external monitoring board.
 Participants were otherwise healthy girls between the ages of 9 and 13 years or young women between the ages of 16 and 26 years and were limited to four or less total lifetime sexual partners.
 Participants were excluded if they were pregnant at the time of enrollment or vaccination, had a history of sexually transmitted diseases such as genital warts, or had previously received an HPV vaccine.
 The vaccinations were commercially available options, and were administered to the participants as they would have been in a non-study setting.